A-Maze-Ball/gym-sphero/README.md

     - The partial name to use when searching for the Sphero.
 - `level_sphero = True`
     - If True, `reset` will attempt to level the Sphero as part of its aim routine.
-    - If False, levelling will be skipped.
+    - If False, leveling will be skipped.
 - `max_num_steps_in_episode = 200`
     - The max number of steps to take in an episode.
 - `num_collisions_to_record = 3`